RoundRonin/TCP_Server_Client/README.md

 ## Server

-To start the server use:
+To start the server use (at the root of the project):

 ```sh
 ./Tcp_Server
 ```

-at the root of the project

 after running this command you will get a prompt of its usage: